zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/05-sinhala-amazon.md

 Not understanding, not discreetly thinking that lack of fading is no cause, senseless, infernessness, discreet, brainlessness, mullava, inscience, elthetics, saddawater, Applying in inscience, inscience, crushing by inscience, inscience, brains, Akushalamulea says this science.
-“Loka” means 1—1 1. (ii) to be applied Must.
+"Loka" means 1—1 1. (ii) to be applied Must.
 This world was covered by this science.
 In the rounds.
 In the spring.
-“Ajithah 'is the incarnate by the name of that Brahman.
+"Ajithah 'is the incarnate by the name of that Brahman.
 'Bhavati 'is (here in the Great Degrees 7—2 1.
 Where the Trusts Going To be used where 'imposition' is.)